DeanGilewicz/Todo_List/Readme.md

 ## A ToDo List

-This is a pairs project where we created a todo list working with a server.
+This was a small pairs project where we created a todo list working with a server.
+A few simple tests were also included.

 To Use: